AlexeyMatveev686/office-js-api/Word/ApiNumberingLevel/Methods/GetParaPr.md

 ## Example

-This example shows how to ge t the paragraph properties which are applied to any numbered paragraph that references the given numbering definition and numbering level.
+This example shows how to get the paragraph properties which are applied to any numbered paragraph that references the given numbering definition and numbering level.

 ```javascript
 builder.CreateFile("docx");